jin-gizmo/dockreg/README.md

 **Dockreg** is not yet available in PyPI, sorry.
 Coming soon.

-In the mean time, grab a distribution bundle created from the repo using `make pkg` and then ...
+In the meantime, grab a distribution bundle created from the repo using `make pkg` and then ...

 ```bash